geodynamics/aspect/cookbooks/van-keken/doc/van-keken.md

-The conclusion one can draw from this is that if the outcome of a computational experiment depends so critically on very small details like the steps of an initial condition, then it&rsquo;s probably not a particularly good measure to look at in a benchmark.
+The conclusion one can draw from this is that if the outcome of a computational experiment depends so critically on very small details like the steps of an initial condition, then it's probably not a particularly good measure to look at in a benchmark.
 That said, the benchmark is what it is, and so we should try to come up with ways to look at the benchmark in a way that allows us to reproduce what van Keken *et al.* had agreed upon.
 To